Adrien Albert: Education and appointments

-Albert attended schools in Randwick and Coogee, but soon settled into the Scots College in Sydney where he excelled in both music and science.
+Albert attended primary schools in Randwick and Coogee, but soon settled into the Scots College in Sydney where he excelled in both music and science.
 He graduated in 1924.
 He was expected to join the family music-publishing business and while he maintained a lifelong love of music, he was more drawn towards the sciences.
 At first, a compromise was reached and he studied pharmacy part-time at the University of Sydney.
 However he did not enjoy the work and upon becoming a registered pharmacist in 1928, he left the profession to pursue his love of science.
 He was awarded BSc with first class honours and the University Medal in 1932 at the University of Sydney.
 He gained a PhD in 1937 and a DSc in 1947 from the University of London.
 In 1939 he was a foundation member of the Drugs sub-committee of the Australian Association of Scientific Workers.
 His appointments included Lecturer at the University of Sydney (1938–1947), advisor to the Medical Directorate of the Australian Army (1942–1947), research at the Wellcome Research Institute in London (1947–1948) and in 1948 the Foundation Chair of Medical Chemistry in the John Curtin School of Medical Research at the Australian National University in Canberra where he established the Department of Medical Chemistry.
 Despite his prolific research output and excellent reputation as a lecturer, in 1970 the university closed the Department of Medical Chemistry and spun its activities into the Medical Chemistry Group with a more limited scope.
 While the prevailing trend in medical chemistry research focussed increasingly on finding new and more effective drugs, Albert had always prioritised research into the links between physico-chemical properties of drugs and their biological effects as being, in his mind, of greater overall benefit to medical chemistry than the search for new drugs.
 He retired in 1972.